How Does Rent Work?

 - A $150 refundable security deposit will be required for active duty service members who cannot set up an automatic allotment.

-- Department of Defense Civilians, Federal Agency Civilians, Federal Uniform Service personnel, and NAF (Non-Appropriated Funds) personnel will pay a refundable security deposit of $150 if their credit score is 550 or greater.
+- Department of Defense Civilians, Federal Agency Civilians, Federal Uniform Service personnel, NAF (Non-Appropriated Funds) personnel and military retirees will pay a refundable security deposit of $150 if their credit score is 550 or greater.
 Those applicants who have a credit score at or below 549 do not financially qualify for housing.

 - Rent is pro-rated if you move in after the first of the month.